noahdvg/autodeafen-eclipse/README.md

 The selected key is pressed once at the chosen percentage and once again when you die, restart, complete, or leave the level.

 The popup-opening key can also be changed in Geode settings under **Open Auto Deafen Menu**.

+## v1.5.0 fix
+- Fixes percentage triggering by supporting both 0-1 and 0-100 progress formats.
+- The recorded key is pressed once at the chosen percentage and once again on death, restart, completion, or exit.